Set up Elasticsearch service

 Use this information to complete Elasticsearch configuration in the Admin Panel.

 To verify information used for configurations and settings:

 Use SSH to log in to the remote environment.

 pretty-printof all relationships for services and configuration data for that environment.

 php -r 'print_r(json_decode(base64_decode($_ENV["MAGENTO_CLOUD_RELATIONSHIPS"])));'

 The last step is to configure Elasticsearch for your catalog search options through the Magento Admin.
 You will need the information from the variable

 MAGENTO_CLOUD_RELATIONSHIPS.
 See Configure Magento to use Elasticsearch to complete your Admin configurations.

-Staging and Production environments share a single Elasticsearch instance, so you must specify a unique Elasticsearch prefix for each of these environments.
+Staging and Production environments that are in the same cluster share a single Elasticsearch instance, so you must specify a unique Elasticsearch prefix for each of these environments.